svpra/ftp/README.md

 Ftp <br>
-All my projects in zip
+All my projects in zip format